nicolechao/springboard-data-science/Capstone 1/Project Report/README.md

 3. Bedrooms

 Test size of Train-test-split is set to 33%.
+We chose Root-Mean-Squared-Error (RMSE) as our scoring metric.

 For linear models including Linear Regression, Ridge Regression & Lasso Regression, we also try to take log on price.
-Here's a brief summary for Root-Mean-Squared-Error (RMSE) of each model:
+Here's a brief summary RMSE of each model:

 1. K-Nearest Neighbors
  - Best hyperparameter for n_neighbors is 33.
 RMSE is  63.8775604886.